-Boston University offers students interested in individuals with disabilities and the educational and social work supports for them and their families, a dual degree program through the School of Education (SED) and the School of Social Work (SSW).
+Boston University offers students interested in individuals with disabilities, and the educational and social work supports for them and their families, dual degree programs through the School of Education (SED) and the School of Social Work (SSW).
 You will graduate from the dual degree program with two degrees as indicated below.

 - MSW in Social Work and EdM in Special Education

 - MSW in Social Work and EdD in Special Education